 If your piece was killed for reasons #1 or #2, write a letter outlining the problem and cite the chronology from your paper trail.
 (Example: On September 4, Mary Louise emailed me that the piece was "too heavy on the quotes from victims" and needed "more medical quotes" and asked me to interview two more doctors.
 On September 25th, she called me to tell me the piece was killed because "there are too many quotes from doctors.
 We need to hear from the women themselves.)
 Make the case that you fulfilled the assignment in good faith and should not be penalized because the assignment was changed in midstream.

 Increasingly, writers are having trouble collecting payment because editors fail to acknowledge receipt of, or officially accept assigned stories.
-The Grievance Committee sees more and more instances of writers filing assignments on time and getting no acknowledgement or response despite repeated attempts over weeks and even months.
+The Contracts & Conflicts Committee sees more and more instances of writers filing assignments on time and getting no acknowledgement or response despite repeated attempts over weeks and even months.
 On the rare occasion when these aggrieved writers receive word on whether an editor has reviewed a story, it is often along the lines of "not yet" and "no, sorry" because editors are "too busy."
 The resulting non-payment limbo often continues months past the initial filings and requested edits.
 This dragging of feet and excuses of "overwork" results in writers experiencing unwarranted pay delays.

 Here are some strategies to avoid those unwanted delays: